Apple’s pushed an iOS 14.7.1 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

 The current list of iOS 14 problems includes abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, Exchange issues, and many more.

-If you move your iPhone X to iOS 14.6, and you can’t stand its performance, you can try downgrading.
+If you move your iPhone X to iOS 14.7.1, and you can’t stand its performance, note that you can no longer downgrade your device’s software.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

-The iPhone X’s iOS 14.6 update brings new features to the former flagship.
-The list includes support for Apple Card Family, upgrades to the Podcasts app, and enhancements for AirTag users.
+If you skipped iOS 14.6 you’ll get its features with your upgrade. iOS 14.6 included support for Apple Card Family, upgrades to the Podcasts app, and enhancements for AirTag users.

-The upgrade also includes bug fixes and 30+ security patches to help protect your phone.
+The upgrade also included bug fixes and 30+ security patches to help protect your phone.
 If you’re interested in the specifics, check out our guide.

 It also brought patches for two security issues related to WebKit.
 If you want to learn more about those, head on over to Apple’s security site.